pete-lawson/computational-chasm-workshop/README.md

 [<img src="figures/cocalc_logo.png" width="150">](https://cocalc.com/)

 [CoCalc](https://cocalc.com/) is short for "collaborative calculation".
 It allows you to launch an interactive environment based on, and very similar to `Jupyter Notebook`, although it adds some interesting additional functionality, specifically "time travel", a version control layer that allows you to step though all the changes you made to your notebook using a slider, and a real-time collaboration features.
 The real-time collaboration is the stand-out feature for CoCalc.
 The real-time collaboration feature allows you to collaborate with others in real-time on the same notebook, and interact through a chat window using text or video.
 This makes CoCalc a powerful instructor tool, as well as a very useful tool for pair programming.
+While much of the CoCalc functionality requires a subscription, CoCalc is also available as a Docker image that allows for the deployment of a free multi-user CoCalc server.

+#### Supported Languages
+Python 2 and 3, R, Julia, Sage, Cython, and GNU Octave (a Scientific Programming Language with Syntax almost identical to MATLAB).

+#### Performance
+2 GB of RAM is available for Binder instances, with no explicit limit on disk usage, although they ask out of consideration for the free and open nature of the service that you restrict data files to no more than a few hundred megabytes.

+#### Availability
+Binder sessions shutdown after 20 minutes of activity, but if in active use can be run for 12 hours.
+Up to 100 users can simultaneously access a Binder instance for a given repository.

 [<img src="figures/colab_logo.jpeg" width="150">](https://colab.research.google.com/)